Thursday of Week 4 of Ordinary Time – First Reading

 While the section in our reading consists of positive instructions to his son and successor, Solomon, he is also instructed to execute vengeance on David’s personal enemies.
 These include Joab, one of his chief generals who had betrayed him, and Shimei, a man who had cursed David and whom David had originally said should not be touched.

-Here he alludes to the covenanted promise given to him by God through Nathan the prophet.
-Although the covenant promise to David was unconditional, individual participation in its blessing on the part of David’s royal descendants depended on their total obedience (“with all your heart and soul”) to the obligations of the Mosaic covenant.
+This is the covenanted promise given to David through Nathan the prophet.
+Although the covenant promise to David was unconditional, individual participation in its blessing on the part of David’s royal descendants depended on their total obedience (“with all their heart and soul”) to the obligations of the Mosaic covenant.

 However, both Solomon and his descendants fell short of their covenant obligations.
 This led to the division of the kingdom and eventually to the exile of both the northern and southern kingdoms to Babylon.
 It was only with the coming of Christ that the fallen tent of David would be restored and the promise of David’s eternal dynasty ultimately fulfilled.

 In the Old Testament David stands out as a giant.
-He was a man of glaring faults.
-He was also a man of deep religious conviction, a man of great integrity.
-When he failed, and he failed badly by any standards, he was the first to acknowledge his faults and express repentance for his sin.
+He was a man of glaring faults and paradoxically, a man of great integrity.
+He was also a man of deep religious conviction.
+When he failed—and he failed badly by any standards—he was the first to acknowledge his faults and express repentance for his sin.
 In consequence, he experienced God’s mercy and forgiveness.

 We can learn from his example.
 Not by saying that it does not matter if we sin, because it does.
 But that, having sinned, we need to acknowledge our sin and turn back to our loving God.